rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/offerings/README.md

 # Products

 This section lists the products of an organization.
-It includes products sold using WooCommerce plugin, Easy Digital Download plugin, custom products created using this section or which were created while setting up the Helpdesk (Ref[ Section 1.1 Setup Wizard, Point 2](http://docs.rtcamp.com/rtbiz/helpdesk/admin/setup.html#2-connect-store))
+It includes products sold using WooCommerce, Easy Digital Download plugins and custom products created using this section or while setting up the Helpdesk (Ref[ Section 1.1 Setup Wizard, Point 2](http://docs.rtcamp.com/rtbiz/helpdesk/admin/setup.html#2-connect-store))

 Click on Products menu item under Helpdesk to open the Products section.
-The Products page looks similar to the screenshot below
+It looks similar to the screenshot below

 ![products](https://cloud.githubusercontent.com/assets/8191145/8355746/a04b8a14-1b6e-11e5-8d14-14d885ce4b05.png)